Privacy Protection Policy

 The Fair Credit Reporting Act (“FCRA”): The FCRA is a federal law that regulates the collection, dissemination, and use of consumer information.
 RAI is a consumer reporting agency under the FCRA and is subject to the Act when conducting investigations for employment purposes.

-EU-US Privacy Shield Framework: Similar to the GLBA, the EU-US Privacy Shield Framework addresses the protection and confidentiality of Non-Public Information.
-The requirements under the EU-US Privacy Shield closely mirror those of GLBA, requiring adequate measures to safeguard the information from unauthorized access and unauthorized sharing, whether the data is at rest or in-transit.
+EU-U.S. Data Privacy Framework (“EU-U.S. DPF”) and the UK Extension to the EU-U.S. DPF: Similar to the GLBA, the EU-U.S. Data Privacy Framework addresses the protection and confidentiality of Non-Public Information.
+The requirements under the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF require adequate measures to safeguard the information from unauthorized access and unauthorized sharing, whether the data is at rest or in-transit.

 State FCRA Laws and Regulations: Several states within the United States have enacted laws similar to the FCRA.
 Where those state laws provide more restrictive requirements than those set forth in the FCRA, RAI follows the more restrictive limitations unless pre-empted by the express terms of the FCRA.
 Many states have also enacted privacy laws and regulations which limit the information which may be included in a background investigative report for employment purposes.
 Several states enacted legislation requiring certain data security measures to be utilized in the transmission of PII.
 RAI takes all reasonable steps to comply with these varying state laws and regulations.